Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference

 We provide a modification of our estimator that can take advantage of a probabilistic model of the missing pattern and use an inverse probability weight in the second step regression to obtain the factors.
-It is inspired by the inverse propensity weighted regression from causal inference that enjoys the doubly-robust property, meaning the estimator is consistent if either the outcome or propensity model is correctly specified.
-Our probability weighted estimator also has desirable robustness properties under model misspecification, but it is generally less efficient than our all-purpose estimator.
+It is inspired by the inverse propensity weighted regression from causal inference that enjoys the doubly-robust property, meaning the estimator is robust to some form of omitted variable bias.
+Our probability weighted estimator also has similar desirable robustness properties when we omit latent factors, but it is generally less efficient than our all-purpose estimator.

 Our framework stands out by the very general patterns of missing observations that it can accommodate.
 We cover the common scenarios of missing at random or a simultaneous/staggered treatment adoption, where the treatment cannot be removed once implemented.
 Importantly, the missing pattern can depend in a general way on the unobserved factor loadings or unit-specific features.
 Hence, the observations can be missing because of how the units are exposed to the latent factors.
 Our simple all-purpose estimator does not require us to explicitly model this relationship, but takes it automatically into account.
 In the case of the propensity weighted estimator, we provide feasible estimators of the probability weights that result in the same distribution as the population weights.